 Learning about different credit card perks may help you to decide which perks will benefit you more.
 If you’re a frequent traveler, for example, airport lounge access or travel insurance might make a card’s annual fee worth it.
 Or, if you’re just looking for an everyday-spending card, a no-annual-fee cash back card might offer purchase protection and extended warranties that could help you out.

 With that in mind, here are a few under-the-radar (but useful) credit card benefits, and some top credit cards that include these perks.

 Trip cancellation/interruption insurance

-If you find yourself in a situation with a non-refundable plane ticket that you won’t be able to use, this perk can offer some support.
-As a common offering for travel rewards cards, coverage becomes available when you use your credit card to pay for your travel expenses.
-In the event that your trip is canceled or delayed due to factors outside of your control, your travel expenses will be refunded up to a certain amount.
-This is true even for expenses that are non-refundable through the provider.
+The best travel cards often come with some type of travel insurance.
+With trip cancellation and interruption insurance, you’ll receive coverage whenever you use your eligible credit card to pay for certain travel expenses.
+In the event that your trip is canceled or delayed due to factors outside of your control, your travel expenses may be refunded up to a certain amount.
+This is often true even for expenses that are non-refundable through the provider.